 The adjustable kickstand lets you change the angle of the Go to suit whatever you’re doing.
 It can sit fully upright when you’re typing, on an angle when you’re watching TV shows on the plane, or fold down entirely when you’re reading in bed.

-While that $399 starting price looks great in the marketing material, you’re likely to pay quite a bit more.
-The base model only comes with 4GB of RAM, 64GB of slow storage, and no Type cover.
-Those specs aren’t enough to run anything but the most basic of Windows apps, and you’ll need the keyboard and trackpad to do any real work.
+While that $399 price point looks great in the marketing material, you’re likely to pay quite a bit more.
+The base model only comes with 4GB of RAM, a Pentium Gold processor, 64GB of sluggish storage, and no Type cover.
+Those specs aren’t enough to run heavyweight Windows apps, and you’ll need the keyboard and trackpad to do any real work.

-The upgraded version has 8GB of RAM and a faster, 128GB drive.
+The upgraded version has a much better processor, 8GB of RAM, and a faster, 128GB drive.
 It’s very much our pick for anyone who wants to do more than the bare minimum with this machine.
-Once you’ve done that, and added the Type cover, the price jumps to $649.
+Once you’ve done that and added the Type cover, the cost jumps to over $700.

 That’s not unreasonable for a machine of this quality, but it’s still quite a bit more than that starting price.
 The cover adds an extra half-pound of weight as well, bringing it up to 1.7 pounds (770g) total.